NodirYunusov/Video_Editing/K_POP_Dancers/README.md

 ### Please Pay Attention.
 I am sharing a link which leads you to my drive where I saved both unprocessed and edited (output) video.
 Feel free to visit!

 https://drive.google.com/drive/folders/1ak9Vvbdt6u2xDCXzBhmHl1LL9IbGeqUj?usp=drive_link

+Model is specialized to detect the object even they leave and re-enter into video.
+Model gives certain id to an object and remembers it. persist = True